rhay-repo/notifications-for-sporting-events/user-stories.md

 As a user, I can view the homepage which contains all information available on the web app.

-As a user, I can view my favorites so that I can see the information I want to see
+As a user, I can view my favorites so that I can easily see just the information I want to see.

 As a user, I can view recent events so that I can stay up to date on notable sporting events.